Urenda Rencoret Orrego & Dörr

 Aside from obtaining the relevant consent when required, the following are the main obligations of the party responsible for a registry or data bank where personal data is processed:

 • The party responsible of a data bank shall cancel or eliminate personal data when there is no legal basis for the storage of the same, or when the personal data has expired.
 Likewise, when erroneous, inaccurate, misleading or incomplete, personal data shall be rectified.
 If accuracy or validity of personal data may not be determined, it shall be blocked (if elimination is not required).
-Said actions shall be taken even in the absence of a request by the data holder.
+Said actions shall be taken even in the absence of a request by the data subject.
 If cancelled or rectified personal data had previously been informed to a third party, the party responsible of the data bank shall inform the cancellation or amendment to the third party, as soon as possible.

 • Those working in the processing of personal data shall keep the confidentiality of the same, provided that the information was collected from non-publicly available sources.